comrumino/dev-eta/README.md

 # deveta
 The repository name _deveta_ comes from DEVeloper-ETA, where eta the variable commonly used for the efficiency of a Carnot heat engine.
-Hence, the repository aims to maximize developer performance through collecting things which may prove useful in the future.
+Hence, the repository aims to maximize developer performance through collecting code-blocks which may prove useful in the future.

 ## Installation
 This repository is available as both a github release and on PyPi.